rmetzler/bliki/wiki/dev/builds.md

 If you have these five things, you have a working build.
 The next step is to make it comfortable.
-Comfortable builds can be used daily for development work, demonstrations, and tests as well as during releases; builds that are used constantly don't get a chance to "rust" as developers ignore them until a release or a demo and don’t hide surprises for launch day.
+Comfortable builds can be used daily for development work, demonstrations, and tests as well as during releases; builds that are used constantly don't get a chance to “rust” as developers ignore them until a release or a demo and don’t hide surprises for launch day.

 * **It must be simple**.
 When a complicated build breaks, you need someone who